paezha/University-AI-Panel/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-> > Mission Statement
-> > Our organization seeks to level up on all matters related.
+> Mission Statement: Our organization seeks to level up on all matters
+> related.
+> – An Organization Run by its Marketing Department

-## Background: AI roams the World
+## Background: An AI roams the University

 On November 30, 2022, OpenAI released what has become its flagship product, [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT), a chatbot